May 16, 2018

 DotW Calls On Israel To End The Violence Against Palestinian Civilians

 The violence in Yemen has intensified since a coalition of Arab states, led by Saudi Arabia, began bombing several regions (notably Sana’a and Aden), resulting in the deaths of thousands of civilians.
-The conflict has severely disrupted the country’s infrastructure and public services, such as health centers and hospitals.
+The conflict has destroyed the country’s health infrastructure including health centers and hospitals.

-Doctors of the World, active in Yemen since 2007, currently supports numerous medical facilities in the governorates of Sana’a and Ibb.
-We supply medical equipment, emergency assistance and essentials drugs and medicines to those in need.
+Doctors of the World has been active in Yemen since 2007, but increased our capacity in response to the conflict.
+We currently support 13 medical facilities in the governorates of Sana’a, Ibb, and Amanat Alasimah.
+We supply medical equipment, emergency assistance and essentials medicine to those in need.
 We also support mobile clinics that provide care to patients who cannot reach the health centers.